 Food stamps help approximately 42 million people in the U.S., or 13 percent of the population.
 The program, which is now known as the Supplemental Nutrition Assistance Program (SNAP), helps needy families and households put food on the table.
 Overall, the main goal of SNAP is to give people in need the chance to improve their current living situations.

 If you are approved for SNAP benefits, you must learn which food items you are allowed to buy and where you are allowed to buy them.
 Generally, you may only use your benefits at approved grocery stores and farmers markets.
 In addition, you may use your benefits outside of your state.
 You will receive your benefits each month on an electronic benefits transfer (EBT) card, which looks and works like a debit card.
 To learn your rights and responsibilities as a beneficiary of the program, continue reading below.
-For more detailed information about the SNAP program, you can download our free guide to the program.

 Which food items can you buy using food stamps?